Peter Geach: Early life

 Peter Geach was born in Chelsea, London, on 29 March 1916.
 He was the only son of George Hender Geach and his wife Eleonora Frederyka Adolfina née Sgonina.
 His father, who was employed in the Indian Educational Service, would go on to work as a professor of philosophy in Lahore and later as the principal of a teacher-training college in Peshawar.

 His parents' marriage was unhappy and quickly broke up.
 Until the age of four, he lived with his maternal grandparents, who were Polish immigrants, in Cardiff.
 After this time he was placed in the care of a guardian (until his father returned to Britain) and contact with his mother and her parents ceased.
 He attended Llandaff Cathedral School in Cardiff and, later, Clifton College.

+His father, who had studied with Bertrand Russell and G. E. Moore at Cambridge, taught him philosophy starting with logic.

 In 1934 Geach won a scholarship to Balliol College, Oxford, graduating in 1938 with first-class honours in literae humaniores.
 At Oxford, he increasingly engaged in intellectual clashes with Catholics, through which he discovered the Catholic faith, later converting to the Roman Catholic Church.
 He later described it:

 Academic career

 Geach spent a year (1938–39) as a Gladstone Research Student, based at St Deiniol's Library, Hawarden.

 Geach refused to join the British Army in the Second World War and, as a conscientious objector, was employed in the war years in timber production.
+Though Geach himself recounts that he did later try, unsuccessfully, to join the Free Polish Army.

 Following the end of the war in 1945, he undertook further research at Cambridge.

 In 1951, Geach was appointed to his first substantive academic post, as assistant lecturer at the University of Birmingham, going on to become Reader in Logic.
 In 1966 Geach resigned in protest at the University’s decision to create an Institute of Contemporary Culture.
 In his resignation letter he said he had no wish to stay at a university which "preferred Pop Art to Logic".
 In the same year he was appointed Professor of Logic in the Department of Philosophy at the University of Leeds.
 Geach retired from his Leeds chair in 1981 with the title Emeritus Professor of Logic.

 At various times Geach held visiting professorships at the universities of Cornell, Chicago, Michigan, Pennsylvania, and Warsaw.